World changers shaped here.

 A vibrant campus

-There are 200 clubs and organizations spanning a variety of activities and more than 400 performances, concerts, and exhibits on campus during the school year.
+There are nearly 200 clubs and organizations spanning a variety of activities and more than 400 performances, concerts, and exhibits on campus during the school year.
 SMU’s environment of inclusivity fosters a deeper understanding of diversity.
 Signature programs implemented through the Office of Multicultural Affairs include REAL Talk, which gives students and other members of the SMU community an opportunity to discuss current, relevant events and the impact they have on diversity, equality, and social justice.
 From multicultural Greek life to student associations attracting members from around the globe, there are myriad ways to make your mark, meet new people, and develop leadership skills.

 A community of scholars